maddenp/iotaa/README.md

 ### Dry-Run Mode

-Use the CLI `--dry-mode` switch (or pass the `dry_run=True` argument when programmatically executing a task function) to run `iotaa` in a mode where no post-`yield` statements in `@task` bodies are executed.
+Use the `--dry-mode` CLI switch, or supply the `dry_run=True` argument when calling a task-graph root function, to run `iotaa` in a mode where no post-`yield` statements in `@task` bodies are executed.
 When applications are written such that no state-affecting statements precede the final `yield` statement, dry-run mode will report the current condition of the workflow, identifying not-ready requirements that are blocking workflow progress.

+### Threading

+Use the `--threads` CLI switch, or supply the `threads=` argument when calling a task-graph root function, to process the task graph with a specified number of threads.
+Using threads can speed up workflows by executing IO-bound tasks concurrently.
+(See the _Cookbook_ section, below, for information on combining threads and processes to speed up CPU-bound tasks.)

 ## Helpers